 Like any breed of dogs, Labradors have certain more common genetic health issues.
 With careful breeding you can greatly reduce the likelihood of a pup being affected by them.

-All our bitches are health checked and exceed the basic requirements of the Kennel Club Assured Breeder Scheme.
+All our bitches are health checked and exceed both the requirements and recommendations of the Kennel Club Assured Breeder Scheme.
 We are starting to do further tests , including DNA tests, to ensure our pups have the lowest risk of any common Labrador health issues.

-Hips – The current breed average for Labradors is about 15, and all our girls scores are well below this – our pride and joy Roxy has 0/0 hips , and all our girls are below 10.
+Hips – The current breed average for Labradors is about 15, – our pride and joy Roxy has 0/0 hips .
 Whilst obviously being in the UK we are covered by the UK Kennel Club this table from the American Kennel Club is quite helpful for non professionals as it uses words like good and excellent as opposed to numbers.
 It obviously doesn’t have the precision of precise scores however.
 We are very happy to show you original test certificates for any of our dogs at the time of a puppy viewing.
 These even have a breakdown of how the individual hip score is made up.
 You can find details here or on the BVA web site where they publish a pamphlet on the subject.

 Elbows.
 Until recently not all breeders have considered elbows as important.
-This is now changing and we have tested three of our girls (all 0).
+This is now changing and we have test our dogs at the same time as hips.

 Eyes.
 There are two main testing schemes in use in the UK.
 The BVA scheme, where results are recorded at the Kennel Club against individual dogs.
 This is a public record, and we do this for all our dogs.
 The second is the European eye test.
 We understand that this is just as valid (in that very similar examinations are carried out by skilled eye vets), but the Kennel Club don’t record the results on an individual dogs records.
 One of these tests is essential for all breeding dogs and needs to be carried out annually.